 For other statewide opportunities, please visit the Minnesota Library Continuing Education Calendar HERE.
 This calendar is sponsored by the seven Minnesota Multitype Library Systems.
 Events on the calendar are open to all library staff, although there may be some registration restrictions.

 Libraries can only receive one mini grant per year and funding is first come first served.
-All mini grants are reimbursements to grantees for the expenses and paid receipts will be required for reimbursement, along with an online mini grant report and evaluation.
-The deadline for applying is November 15, 2019, and expenses for reimbursement must be made by December 1, 2019.
+All mini grants are reimbursements to grantees for the expenses and paid receipts will be required for reimbursement, along with an online mini grant report, staff evaluation, and a copy of a thank you letter to MN Legislators representing the area.
+The deadline for applying is November 13, 2020, and expenses for reimbursement must be made by December 1, 2020.
 Please note all expenditures must follow public purpose guidelines as published by the League of Minnesota Cities.
 For more information and to apply, please see links below.

 If you are looking for ideas, feel free to check out previous ALS Mini Grant Projects: